 In the 1940s new King County election precincts were forming so rapidly in north Seattle due to population growth, that Erford thought it best to give the precincts distinctive names.
 Some were named for geographical sites such as Sand Point, but lacking that, Erford used his creative thought power.
 Sometimes Erford used Greek or Latin root words, since he had taken Greek in college and had trained as a lawyer.

 Thalia precinct (part of Crown Hill) was named for one of the Nine Muses in Greek mythology, the goddesses of music, song and dance.
 This actually had nothing to do with Crown Hill, but only that Erford liked the name Thalia.
 Since there was already a Bothell voting precinct, when another precinct was created Erford took the word “Bothell” and rearranged it into Thellbo.
 Rhoda (part of Lake City) is a name from the Bible and Sonora (Wedgwood south of 85th Street) is a place name in Mexico.

 The name “Ziria” was deliberately chosen by Erford because it was short.
 Ziria is a place-name in Greece, which Roy Erford applied to a voting district in a five-square-block area from NE 65th to 70th Streets, 30th to 35th Avenues NE.
-The polling place was at the Seattle Children’s Home, 3300 NE 65th Street.
+The area was called the Roosevelt Heights plat and today is the site of the Northeast Branch Library.
+In the 1940s, the polling place for the neighborhood (where people came to use voting machines in-person) was at the Seattle Children’s Home, 3300 NE 65th Street.

 Despite his light-hearted approach to the naming of voting precincts, Erford was an honest and conscientious public official who was respected by all.
 He had started working in the elections department in 1934 at age 50, after practicing law in Seattle from the time he graduated from the University of Washington and Johns Hopkins University.
-He took over the duties of King County Election Superintendent on January 2, 1935 and served until his death in 1947.
+He took over the duties of King County Election Superintendent on January 2, 1935 and served until his death at age 64 in 1947.

-“Strolling Around the Town” column, Seattle Daily Times, December 24, 1940, page 11 and August 28, 1944, page 12.
+“Strolling Around the Town” column, Seattle Daily Times, December 24, 1940, page 11; and August 28, 1944, page 12.